-Research-based tips for homeschooling with ADHD from a veteran homeschool mom who holds a Ph.D. in educational psychology and teacher/school counselor certification in two states.
+Research-based tips for homeschooling with ADHD from a veteran homeschool mom who holds a Ph.D. in educational psychology.

 Up to this point, I’ve always written on this subject in a very academic manner.
 It was the topic of my dissertation, after all.
 Now, I want to be able to share this information in a more personable way, so I am going to try really hard to tone down the academic nature and just talk to you parent-to-parent and teacher-to-teacher.

 Note: My research participants were current and former homeschool students ages 12-21.
 These tips are based on perceptions from this age group.
 However, the general information can be applicable to students of any age.

 The first thing to recognize is that all learners are different.
 Even among those with ADHD, there those who are hyperactive, those who are attention-deficient, and those who have a combination of these two types.
 The range of symptoms is significant, and it presents in varying ways throughout the population.

 It’s important to take this into consideration when you are homeschooling a student with ADHD.
 What works well for one may not work well for another.
 With that being said, there were a few common threads that my participants thought were very important for their learning process.